-- You failed to enable UEFI boot mode in BIOS
+- You failed to enable UEFI boot mode in BIOS.

-- Your computer or motherboard in your PC doesn't support UEFI boot mode, only Legacy boot is available.
+- Your computer or motherboard in your PC doesn't support UEFI boot mode, and only Legacy boot is available.

 So how to make things work here?
-Restart PC and enter BIOS to check out which is the exact cause that makes your computer not recognizing the GPT partition.
+Restart PC and enter BIOS to check out which is the exact cause that makes your computer not recognize the GPT partition.
 Then follow the respective methods below to get the problem resolved immediately.